DPDK/dpdk/doc/guides/prog_guide/driver_vm_emul_dev.rst

 *   Fedora* 18 (64-bit)

-For supported kernel versions, refer to the *Intel® DPDK Release Notes*.
+For supported kernel versions, refer to the *DPDK Release Notes*.

 Setting Up a KVM Virtual Machine
 --------------------------------